quantiaconsulting/amplicon_metagenomics/ITS/ITS_readme.md

   --o-classification taxonomy.qza
 ```

 No we are ready to copy the performed taxonomic classification and generate visualization files:
+:walking:
 ```
 cp /home/Share/ITSxpress_ITS_tutorial/taxonomy.qza .